lbussy/keg-cop/docs/api/index.md

 #### Send Kick Report

 Keg Cop employs an algorithm for detecting a kicked keg.
 When the pour volume exceeds a predetermined amount per second, Keg Cop considers that as evidence the keg is blowing foam and will mark the keg inactive.
-A kick report will be sent to the KegScreen system.
+The system will send a kick report to the KegScreen system.
 The format is as follows:

 ```json
 {